 What is Drug Addiction?

-For example, in opioid addiction, the brain stops producing dopamine – a pain-relieving and pleasure fulfilling chemical – on its own due to the drug’s influence.
+For example, in opioid addiction, the brain stops producing dopamine (a pain-relieving and pleasure-fulfilling chemical) on its own due to the drug’s influence.
 In turn, your body experiences withdrawals when you suddenly quit from this lack of dopamine.
 And it takes the brain time to “re-learn” how to create dopamine again. ²

 Withdrawal symptoms are apparent in every drug that can cause addiction.
 In fact, most people avoid treatment due to the fear of withdrawal symptoms.
 However, the sooner you overcome these symptoms, the easier it becomes to fully recover from drug addiction.

-Before we begin, it should be noted that the steps laid out below are what you go through regardless of whether or not you’re in a treatment facility.
+Before we begin, it should be noted that the steps below are what you go through regardless of whether or not you’re in a treatment facility.
 Since this is a complicated process, the purpose of rehab is to make it easier and provide you with safety.

 1.)
 Admit You Have a Problem